openworm/open-worm-analysis-toolbox/documentation/Processing Pipeline.md

 # Processing Pipeline #

+This repository intends to code the processing pipeline from raw video to statistics.
+Much of the code comes from the Schafer Lab's Worm Tracker 2 (WT2) software.

-Our open-source port of WT2 currently takes **STEP 3** as the starting point, because the Schafer Lab has an analysis tool online that transforms the raw video into normalized data.
+This repo currently takes **STEP 3** as the starting point, and does not code for steps 1 or 2, because the Schafer Lab has an analysis tool online that transforms the raw video into normalized data.

 It might be useful to also port the machine vision processing from **STEP 1** to **STEP 2**, but only if we wish to improve upon their algorithms.
 This is tempting since their algorithm cannot process nearly 20% of the raw video frames (see p.131 of Yemini's dissertation) (e.g. it cannot deal with coiling or omega turns)  This would involve working with the SegWorm repo and/or porting it to Python (from MATLAB).